Sayeem2004/Ocamulator/README.md

 - [X] Implement a type system for unsigned integers of different sizes.
 - [X] Appropriately test the type system to ensure correctness.
 - [X] Create functionality to initialize RAM and CPU state.
-- [ ] Produce a UI to display the RAM and CPU states.
-(In progress)
+- [X] Produce a CLI to display the RAM and CPU states.
-- [ ] Parse a ROM file and extract relevant instructions.
-(In progress)
+- [X] Parse a ROM file and extract relevant instructions.
 - [ ] Appropriately test the ROM parsing to ensure correctness.
-- [ ] Write functionality to handle instructions and modify RAM and CPU state.
-(In progress)
+- [X] Write functionality to handle instructions and modify RAM and CPU state.
 - [ ] Appropriately test the RAM and CPU states to ensure correctness.
 - [ ] Produce a UI to display the RAM and CPU states after modification.
 - [ ] Successfully run parser and instruction handler on ROM files.